Doc Gallows: Early career (2002-2005)

-World Wrestling Entertainment
+World Wrestling Entertainment (2005–2010)

 Deep South Wrestling (2005–2006)

 In April 2005, despite failing to make it as one of the final ten contestants on the $1,000,000 Tough Enough, Hankinson was signed to a contract by World Wrestling Entertainment (WWE) and was assigned to the Deep South Wrestling (DSW) developmental territory.

 Hankinson wrestled in DSW as Dorian "Deacon" Deville before changing his ring name to The Freakin' Deacon.
 He adopted the gimmick of a deranged, facepaint-wearing wrestler who came to the ring with a pet spider named Willow, whom he sometimes spoke to.
 He formed a partnership with executive Palmer Cannon and his posterior associate Dalip Singh, helping Cannon to gain DSW's ownership and attack his enemies, but Palmer and Singh betrayed Deacon and stole his spider.
 He then formed an alliance with announcer and wrestler Bill DeMott, who was in a feud against The Gymini.
 The team proved to be effective, but Deacon abandoned DeMott during a match, causing him to be beaten down until other wrestlers made the save.
 It was later revealed that Quintin Michaels had captured Willow and used it to blackmail Deacon into leaving, but he later got his pet back, regaining his freedom.

-Main roster debut (2006)
+Main roster debut- Fake Kane (2006)

 On May 29, 2006, Hankinson debuted on Raw as an imposter Kane.
 Wearing Kane's old mask and ring attire, he chokeslammed Kane during his match against Shelton Benjamin for the WWE Intercontinental Championship.
 Subsequently, Hankinson repeatedly attacked the real Kane during or after his matches.
 The pair finally faced off in a match at the Vengeance pay-per-view, with Hankinson winning using one of Kane's trademark moves.
 One night later, however, the storyline was abruptly ended when the original Kane attacked the Imposter Kane, removed his mask, and threw him out of the building.